ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 WHERE ROLL_NO BETWEEN 20 AND 30;
 ```

-**4.2).
-IN:** The IN operator is used to check for values contained in specific sets.
+**IN:** The IN operator is used to check for values contained in specific sets.
 For example,

 ```sql